Meta facebook tracking pixel

 • Names, affiliations and contact information of all members of your health care team

-Talk to your doctor or a member of your health care team about your intention to create a treatment summary, and ask what else they suggest be included.
-Take your treatment summary with you when you visit any doctor, not just your oncologist or urologist.
+Ask the members of your health care team what they suggest be included.
+Take your personal record with you when you visit any doctor, not just your oncologist.

-A. Squamous cell carcinoma (SCC) is a rare form of bladder cancer, representing less than five percent of all cases.
-In response to chronic irritation, the epithelial lining of the bladder can gradually become squamous (scaly), potentially leading to the development of bladder cancer.
+A: Squamous cell carcinoma (SCC) is a rare form of bladder cancer, representing less than five percent of all cases.
+Most commonly in response to chronic irritation, the epithelial lining of the bladder can gradually become squamous (scaly), potentially leading to the development of bladder cancer.
 The standard treatment for SCC is a radical cystectomy; however, additional treatment options are currently being researched.

 Browse by Diagnosis